Metal-poor single Wolf-Rayet stars: The interplay of optically thick winds and rotation: Introduction

 Mass-loss plays a key role during the evolution of massive stars and can determine their fate.
-Hot, massive stars lose mass through radiation-driven stellar winds.
-The traditional description of radiation-driven winds is usually referred to as the CAK model \citep{Castor1975}.
-The CAK model is able to match the fundamental properties of OB star winds \citep[e.g.][]{Friend1986, Pauldrach1986}, but, among other issues, struggles in explaining the properties of the most massive stars, especially if close to their Eddington limit \citep{Grafener2008,Grafener2011,Vink2011}.
-While an increase of the mass-loss rate very close to the Eddington limit, i.e. $\Gamma_\text{e}\approx{1}$ (where $\Gamma_\text{e}\equiv{}L/L_e$ is the ratio between the stellar luminosity $L$ and the Eddington luminosity $L_e$), in principle is already expected from CAK, \citet{Vink2011} found a significant change of slope, a kink, for high $\Gamma_\text{e}$ with a very steep trend $\dot M\propto\Gamma_\text{e}^{4.77}$.
-Observationally, there is also a change of spectral appearance from Of to WNh-type, even on the main sequence \citep[e.g.,][]{deKoter1997,Crowther2011}, meaning that the stars are eventually classified as Wolf-Rayet stars due to their emission-line spectra, independent of their evolutionary status. \citet{Bestenlenher2014} used this to observationally study the transition regime, confirming the findings from \citet{Vink2011} based on Monte Carlo wind models.
+Hot massive stars lose mass through radiation-driven stellar winds.
+The CAK model provides the traditional description of radiation-driven winds \citep{Castor1975}.
+This model is able to match the fundamental properties of OB star winds \citep[e.g.][]{Friend1986, Pauldrach1986}, but, among other issues, it struggles at explaining the properties of the most massive stars, especially if they are close to their Eddington limit \citep{Grafener2008,Grafener2011,Vink2011}.
+While an increase of the mass-loss rate very close to the Eddington limit, i.e., $\Gamma_\text{e}\approx{1}$ (where $\Gamma_\text{e}\equiv{}L/L_e$ is the ratio between the stellar luminosity $L$ and the Eddington luminosity $L_e$), in principle is already expected from CAK, \citet{Vink2011} found a significant change of slope, a kink, for high $\Gamma_\text{e}$ with a very steep trend of $\dot M\propto\Gamma_\text{e}^{4.77}$.
+Observationally, there is also a change of spectral appearance from Of to WNh-type, even on the main sequence \citep[e.g.,][]{deKoter1997,Crowther2011}, meaning that the stars are eventually classified as Wolf-Rayet stars due to their emission-line spectra independent of their evolutionary status. \citet{Bestenlehner2014} observationally studied this transition regime, confirming the findings from \citet{Vink2011} based on Monte Carlo wind models.